Pranav2612000/captcha-for-blind/README.md

 * Difficulty in figuring out letters and words, for the visually impaired and dyslexic
 * Difficulty in understanding the audio due to accents, and similar background noise

+### Innovative features of our solution:
+* ability to hear all questions
+* ability to use speech to text to answer questions
+* questions are chosen depending on users geographical area and language
+* use of mechanisms which do not require humans to understand a specific language, or have profound knowledge

 ### Types of Captcha: